pmichali/lazyjack/README.md

 ### Pod Network (pod_net)
 A second network that is used by Kubernetes for the pods.
 This network should be distint from the support and management networks.
 Here, we specify all but 16 bits of the subnet address.
-During provisioning, Orca will add the node ID to the network prefix to form distinct subnet on each node.
+During provisioning, Lazyjack will add the node ID to the network prefix to form distinct subnet on each node.
 ```
 prefix: "fd00:40:0:0"